 - GamA – Gamified Assessment

-- Hector – Scientific Support for the Hector Children's Academies in Hessen and Baden-Württemberg
+- Hector – Scientific Support for the Hector Children's Academies in Baden-Württemberg

 - IDeA Taskforce Recruitment – Participation in Research Projects of the IDeA Centre